remusao/remusao.github.io/posts/synacor-down-the-rabbit-hole.md

 ---
 title: Synacor - Down the Rabbit Hole
 date: 2018-06-10
-logo: haskell
+logo: synacor
+issue: 14
 lang: en
 ---

-This year I had the chance to participate in the 2017 edition of Advent of Code.
+Last year I had the chance to participate in the 2017 edition of [Advent of Code](https://adventofcode.com/).
 That was the first time and I *really* enjoyed it.
 Having to solve an interesting problem, every day, made me learn a lot!
-It's also a good occasion to practice some skills that might not be otherwise useful in your daily job (and more importantly: have fun!).
+It's also a good occasion to practice some skills that might not be otherwise useful in your daily job (and more
+importantly: have fun!).

 While skimming through the discussions on Reddit about possible solutions to one of the AoC's problems, someone mentioned "Synacor"...
 I